CheshtaFoundation/cheshta-hugo/content/english/_index.md

     # service item loop
     - title : "Contribute"
       images:
-      - ""
+      - "images/cta.svg"
       content : "
-    * AS A VOLUNTEER: The centre welcomes suitably qualified/experienced individuals to get associated with its work force as volunteers in the professional field to strengthen the day to day training activities
+    * **AS A VOLUNTEER**: The centre welcomes suitably qualified/experienced individuals to get associated with its work force as volunteers in the professional field to strengthen the day to day training activities

-    * AS A SUPPORT PERSONNEL: Aid the centre’s activities related to awareness creation and Community/Centre based rehabilitation programmes
+    * **AS A SUPPORT PERSONNEL**: Aid the centre’s activities related to awareness creation and Community/Centre based rehabilitation programmes

     * Provision of transport support for Children with Special Needs.